irods/irods_docs/docs/system_overview/troubleshooting.md

 !!! error
     USER_RODS_HOSTNAME_ERR -303000

 This error could occur if the gethostname() function is not returning the expected value on every machine in the Zone.
-The values in the iCAT must match the values returned by gethostname() on each machine.
+The values in the catalog service provider must match the values returned by gethostname() on each machine.

 ## Incorrect jumbo packet configuration